Klipper3d/klipper/docs/Firmware_Commands.md

   series of queue_step commands to the stepper to move it towards the endstop.
 Once the stepper hits the endstop, the trigger will be detected, the movement halted, and the host notified.

+### Move queue

+Each queue_step command utilizes an entry in the firmware "move queue".
+The firmware allocates this queue when it receives the "finalize_config" command, and it reports the number of available queue entries in "config" response messages.

+It is the responsibility of the host to ensure that there is available space in the queue before sending a queue_step command.
+The host does this by calculating when each queue_step command completes and scheduling new queue_step commands accordingly.